DILIPdk1101/Inventory-Forecasting-Optimization-Dashboard/README.md

 In fast-paced supply chain environments , keeping the right stock at the right time is mission-critical.
 This project shows how demand can be accurately forecasted and inventory optimised **using tools already available to most teams**.
 It bridges the gap between data science and operational execution.

----

-## ✅ Ideal For

-- Forecast Analyst, Inventory Planner, or Supply Chain Graduate applicants
-- Demonstrating business-ready data analysis in Excel
-- Showcasing ability to turn raw data into insights and actions